 REPORT STATES SOME CHIBOK GIRLS FORCED TO FIGHT FOR BOKO HARAM

-BBC News has published a report this week that some of the Chibok girls kidnapped by Boko Haram in April 2014 have been forced to join the group.
+BBC News has published a report this week that some of the Chibok girls kidnapped by an extremist group that is located primarily in Northern Nigeria in April 2014 have been forced to join the group.
 Witnesses say some are now being used to terrorize other captives, and are even carrying out killings themselves.

 The testimony cannot be verified, but Amnesty International says other girls kidnapped by Boko Haram have been forced to fight.
 Three women who claim they were held in the same camps as some of the Chibok girls have told the BBC’s Panorama current affairs program that some of them have been brainwashed and are now carrying out punishments on behalf of the militants.

 Open Doors workers in Nigeria have heard similar claims, but like the BBC, they have been unable to confirm them independently.
 Such forced participation would be in line with Boko Haram practices.

 Please join us in praying that the Lord will preserve His children who find themselves in captivity and face constant violence, forced marriage and forced conversion.
 Pray that all of these captives, including the Chibok girls, will be set free soon.